neuroretransmit/rc6/README.md

 RC6 block cipher implementation from the [paper](doc/586cc5d356330aef8a868aaa6c9bee493796.pdf), fully templated to accomodate different word sizes.
 RC6 is an AES (Advanced Encryption Standard) candidate that was found being used in NSA implants.

+## Requirements

+To run tests you need GTest and GMock installed on your system.

 ## Building

 ```